 Which mutual fund share class is best for you?
 Which is worst?
-When choosing which fund class is most suitable, investors should take several factors into account, including holding time, expenses, trading costs, the need for advice and more.
-In order to determine the best share class for your investment portfolio, but sure to consider the following.
+When choosing which fund class is most suitable, investors should take several factors into account, including holding time, expenses, trading costs, the need for advice, and more.
+In order to determine the best share class for your investment portfolio, be sure to consider the following.

 How Long You Plan to Hold the Fund

 Will you hold the fund for a long period of time, such as 10 years or more, or will you sell it in a few months or a few years?
 Class C shares charge what is called a "level load," which is typically a flat 1.00% per year.
 This may seem like less than a 5.00% front-load like from A shares but over a long period of time, C shares cost more than other share classes.

 In general, use C shares for short-term (less than 3 years) and use A shares for long-term (more than 8 years), especially if you can get a break on the front-load for making a large purchase.
 Class B shares can eventually exchange into Class A shares after seven or eight years.
 As a result, they may be best for investors who do not have enough to invest to qualify for a break level on the A share, but intend to hold the B shares for several years or more.